Digests

 Primary Holding

-The Supreme Court held that the provision of Article 811 of the Civil Code, which requires the presentation of at least three witnesses to explicitly declare that the signature in a contested holographic will is the genuine signature of the testator, is mandatory and not merely permissive.
+The requirement in Article 811 of the Civil Code that at least three witnesses must explicitly declare the authenticity of a contested holographic will is mandatory, not permissive.

 Background